OOI-RCA-APL/ceres/docs/reference/cli.md

 #### `ceres logs follow`

-Follow new logs as they arrive
+Follow new logs as they arrive.

 | Option | Required | Description |
 | --- | --- | --- |